Startups may soon be able to sell stocks online. Yep, crowdsourcing stock investments has arrived.

-What Law Made It Possible For Startups To Sell Stocks Online?
+What Law Made It Possible For Crowdsourcing Stock Investments?

-In an effort to get the economy back on track after it careened off the rails in 2008, officials passed the JOBS Act in 2012.
-The bill is comprised of several sections relating to various commercial sectors.
-Title III addresses issues related to crowdfunding businesses.
-Specifically, it allows inchoate companies to directly solicit investments for their businesses online.
-In the language of the law, the online securities provision “permits companies to offer and sell securities through crowdfunding.”
+In 2012, to stabilize the economy after it careened off 2008’s rails, officials passed the JOBS Act.
+Title III addresses crowdfunding issues and allows inchoate companies to directly solicit online investments.
+Specifically, the online securities provision “permits companies to offer and sell securities through crowdfunding.”

 The JOBS Act gives the Securities and Exchange Commission authority over certain aspects of online stock selling, and earlier in the month the commission unanimously voted to release their online security selling rules proposal for public comment.